FubarDevelopment/FtpServer/docfx_project/articles/upgrade-3.0.md

 # A look into the future

-The 4.x version will drop support for .NET Standard 1.3 and - eventually - .NET 4.6.1 as the FTP Server will be reimplemented as `ConnectionHandler` which will result into the following
+The 4.x version will drop support for .NET Standard 1.3 and - most likely - .NET 4.6.1 as the FTP Server will be reimplemented as `ConnectionHandler` which will result into the following
 improvements: